bogzbonny/yeehaw/docs/_DUMP.md

 ##[2211-2100] - Command Restructure
 AFFECTED FILES: Many Elements

-Change the the commandEl to take in the CUI EO instead of the TabsEl.
+Change the the commandEl to take in the TUI EO instead of the TabsEl.
 - Eliminate the tabsElContextCreator.

 Old (na?):